TaniaAHossain/Unlocking-Insights-of-Healthcare-Insurance-Data/Excel Project using Power BI/PowerBi dashboard analysis.md

-## Dashboard Analysis using Power BI
+## Unlocking Healthcare Insurance Insights using Power BI
 ## Overview
 This Power BI dashboard presents a comprehensive analysis of healthcare insurance charges, highlighting the primary factors that contribute to increased costs.
 The dashboard enables users to interactively explore:
 * Insurance cost distribution by region, BMI type, and smoking status.